0x12FD16B/dotfiles/README.md

 - Hide tab title bars
 - Set system-wide hotkey to show/hide iterm with ctrl+tick ( `^` + `)
 - Set normal font to Hack 12pt
-- Set non-ascii font to Roboto Mono for Powerline 12pt
+- Set non-ascii font to Source Code Pro 12pt

 ## Time Machine
 - Prevent Time Machine from prompting to use new hard drives as backup volume